anBertoli/simple-strings/docs/intro.md

 ```

 The _ss_ strings are generated and returned via dedicated constructor functions and they are usually
-manipulated with the library functions.
-As a unique and obvious exception, the `buf` field is safer
+manipulated using the functions of the library.
+As a unique and obvious exception, the `buf` field is
-to be read and write until the position `len-1`, i.e. one can write to the string buffer starting at
+safer to be read and write until the position `len-1`, i.e. one can write to the string buffer starting
-the position `ss->buf[0]` until `ss->buf[ss->len-1]`.
+at the position `ss->buf[0]` until `ss->buf[ss->len-1]`.
 If you need to write directly into the string
 buffer make sure the buffer itself has enough space (otherwise grow it with the dedicated `ss_grow`
 function).
 The functions of the library automatically handle the allocated space and the fields mentioned
 above to both perform the needed operations and maintain the string state consistent.
 In any case,